 McGill University, Québec, Canada

-Dr. Lepage is an employee of Kelly Scientific Services and works as a Public Health Advisor in the Epidemiology and Genomics Research Program’s (EGRP) Host Susceptibility Factors Branch (HSFB).
+Dr. Lepage is an employee of Kelly Scientific Services and works as a Public Health Advisor on the Epidemiology and Genomics Research Program's (EGRP) Cohort and Consortia Coordination Team in the Office of the Associate Director (OAD).
 She is assisting with coordination and scientific support (e.g. knowledge synthesis of loci implicated in multiple cancers and complex diseases) of the Genetic Associations and Mechanisms in Oncology (GAME-ON): A Post-Genome Wide Association Initiative.